Finding All Bounded-Length Simple Cycles in a Directed Graph -- Revisited: Conclusions and Outlook

-We have demonstrated that the algorithm proposed in~\cite{DBLP:journals/corr/abs-2105-10094} does not reliably enumerate all bounded-length simple cycles in a directed graph.
-Additionally, we have identified the specific weaknesses in the proof provided in that work.
-Finally, we present a corrected algorithm that preserves the desirable property of having computational complexity sensitive to the specified cycle length.
+We have demonstrated that the algorithm \textsc{CYCLE\_SEARCH} proposed in~\cite{DBLP:journals/corr/abs-2105-10094} does not reliably enumerate all bounded-length simple cycles in a directed graph.
+We traced the omission to a single flaw in the algorithm's lock mechanism --- the reuse of a stack-relative backward distance under an incompatible search stack --- and pinpointed the corresponding invalid step in the original correctness proof.
+We have also demonstrated a gap in the original proof of the claimed delay bound, which \textsc{SimpleSearch} avoids by admitting a direct per-output delay proof.
+Finally, we presented a corrected algorithm, \textsc{SimpleSearch}, that avoids these flaws by construction and preserves the desirable property of having computational complexity sensitive to the specified cycle length.

+In the course of our completeness testing on larger sets of small random graphs, we observed that the runtime per reported cycle of $\textsc{SimpleSearch}$ is in the same order of magnitude as that of \textsc{CYCLE\_SEARCH}.
+Optimizing the implementation (including preprocessing and parallelization) and rigorous experiments on specific graph sets are left to further studies.

+In forthcoming work we study improved algorithms and alternative proof strategies for both completeness and delay, established by methods different from those used here.